NeuraByte-UCSD-ITS/nutrirate/README.md

 From the correlation matrix, we see that many of the nutritional features (e.g., calories, total_fat, sugar, and carbohydrates) are highly correlated with one another, whereas average_rating does not show a strong linear correlation with any single feature.
 This entails that a straightforward linear model might not be sufficient to capture how these recipe attributes affect user ratings, which suggests that we need more advanced modeling and feature engineering.

+---

 ## Baseline Model

 Baseline Approach:
-- model: Linear Regression
+- Model: Linear Regression
 - Data Processing: Appeal **StandardScaler** to all numeric features.
-- Data Split: 80% training, 20% test, ensuring we can asses generalization For our features, we decided to use all nutritional values and recipe properties previously mentioned.
-These all consist of quantitative values: calories (continuous), total_fat (continuous), sugar (continuous), sodium (continuous), protein (continuous), saturated_fat (continuous), carbohydrates (continuous), minutes (continuous), n_steps (discrete), n_ingridients (discrete)
+- Data Split: 80% training, 20% test, ensuring we can asses generalization

+For our features, we decided to use all nutritional values and recipe properties previously mentioned.
+These all consist of quantitative features:

+Continuous Quantitative: calories, total_fat, sugar, sodium, protein, saturated_fat, carbohydrates, minutes.

+Discrete Quantitative: n_steps, n_ingredients

-Seeing as though none of the features included in our model are categorical, we did not have to perform any encodings.
+Seeing as though none of the features included in our model are categorical (and therefore none are ordinal or nominal), we did not have to perform any encodings.

 **Baseline Performance Results**
 - **RMSE:** ~0.4898